 Washington Plaza Hotel

-Originally opened in 1962 as the International Inn, the -now- Washington Plaza is one of two hotels designed by Morris Lapidus in Washington, DC (the other being the Capitol Skyline Hotel, also listed here on DNA Hotels).
-It underwent some several renovations, but still a lot of Lapidus' designs can be spotted throughout this iconic hotel.
+Originally opened in 1962 as the International Inn, now the Washington Plaza Hotel is one of two hotels designed by Morris Lapidus in Washington, DC (the other being the Capitol Skyline Hotel, also listed here on DNA Hotels).
+It underwent several renovations, but still a lot of Lapidus' designs can be spotted throughout this iconic hotel.

 Renovated rooms are decorated with mahogany furniture and red accents.
-Each room has a leather chair, work desk, satellite TV, coffee maker and private bathroom.
+Each room has a leather chair, a work desk, a satellite TV, a coffee maker and a private bathroom.

 The area around Thomas Circle, where the hotel is located, is at the edge of some neighbourhoods quickly gentrifying.
 The McPherson metro station is a short walk, while the White House and the Washington Convention Center are five blocks away.